pk.org: Articles

 The Internet Protocol (1970s-1980s)

-Vint Cerf and Bob Kahn developed the TCP/IP protocol suite in the mid-1970s, which became the foundation for connecting different types of networks into a single "internet."
-The ARPANET officially adopted TCP/IP on January 1, 1983—considered the birth of the modern Internet.
-Jon Postel managed the technical coordination as RFC Editor and ran the Internet Assigned Numbers Authority (IANA).
+The ARPANET officially adopted TCP/IP on January 1, 1983, a date often considered the birth of the modern Internet.
+Jon Postel managed technical coordination as RFC Editor and ran the Internet Assigned Numbers Authority.
+The layered architecture allowed networks to evolve independently while maintaining interoperability.

 Graphics Processing Units (1970s-1990s)

-Specialized graphics circuits emerged in 1970s arcade systems and the Atari 2600's TIA chip (1977), evolving through the NEC μPD7220 (early 1980s) and Amiga's dedicated 2D graphics accelerator (1985).
-3dfx's Voodoo1 (1996) popularized consumer 3D graphics acceleration, while NVIDIA's GeForce 256 (1999) was the first chip marketed as a "GPU" with hardware Transform & Lighting engines.
+Specialized graphics circuits emerged in 1970s arcade systems and the Atari 2600's TIA chip (1977).
+3dfx's Voodoo1 (1996) popularized consumer 3D graphics acceleration, while NVIDIA's GeForce 256 (1999) was marketed as the first "GPU" with hardware Transform and Lighting.

 Neural Networks (1980s)